Best Of Thailand

 Admittedly, many people have found it but there’s a good reason for that.
-Thip Samai Pad Thai restaurant in Bangkok has been serving up it’s ‘special’ Pad Thai for the last 50 odd years.
+Thip Samai Pad Thai restaurant in Bangkok has been serving up its ‘special’ Pad Thai for the last 50 odd years.
 It is renowned for just how lip-smacking good it is.
-For the perfect balance of sweet, sour and salty, make sure to order it for a classic Pad Thai wrapped in a yummy thin case of egg.
+For the perfect balance of sweet, sour and salty, make sure to order it for a classic Pad Thai wrapped in a yummy thin case of an egg.
 Customers are queuing out the door every night.
 Rightly so.

 Check out Teacake Travels for more of Bangkok’s great secrets